-Indexed universal life insurance offers cash value growth that is tied to the movement of an underlying index but does not participate in the market.
+Indexed universal life insurance offers cash value growth potential that is tied to the movement of an underlying index but does not participate in the market.

 Indexed universal life benefits